-Post Malone Flew Viral ‘Wow’ Dancer Out for Concert and New Music Video
+Post Malone Flew Viral ‘Wow’ Dancer Out For Concert And New Music Video

 — CelebStarzNews (@CelebStarzNews) March 20, 2019

-On Monday, Alancourt was a guest on The Ellen Show, where he performed his dance routine in front of Ellen DeGeneres’s audience.
+On Monday, Alancourt was a guest on The Ellen Show, where he performed his dance routine in front of Ellen DeGeneres’ audience.
 During his interview with Ellen, she shared a surprise with him.
-Ellen had a video from Malone, and the rapper asked Alancourt to dance live at one of Malone’s performances.
+Ellen had a video from Malone and the rapper asked Alancourt to dance live at one of Malone’s performances.

 “Hey Mike, it’s Postie.
 I love your moves… and I’d like to invite you out to my show in Arizona this Sunday,” the rapper said in the video, according to WFLA News.

 Malone had a concert scheduled for St. Patrick’s Day in Phoenix, Arizona at the Pot of Gold Music Festival.
-According to TMZ, Malone paid for Alancourt to fly out to the show because Malone wanted Alancourt’s dancing skills for the performance.
+According to TMZ, Malone paid for Alancourt to fly out to the show because Malone wanted to showcase his dancing skills for the performance.